texcoffier/qrbug/DOC/config.md

 You can create/update a selector with the following method : `selector(selector_id, expression)`

-- **Expression** (string) : A Python expression that evaluates to a boolean (whether the dispatcher can run).
+- **Expression** (string) : An expression that evaluates to a boolean (whether the dispatcher can run).
 The following variables are accessible in this expression :
   - `incident` : The incident to check, and so the Thing and the Failure.
   - `source` : The incident that triggered the dispatcher.
   - `report` : The report that triggered the dispatcher.